open-data-fabric/open-data-fabric/rfcs/014-minimize-offset-scanning.md

 ## Drawbacks
 - Half-open intervals are slightly harder to understand
-- Will require more strict validation in implementations
+- Will require stricter validation in implementations to catch propagation errors
+- Replacing `SetWatermark` with "no-data" version of `AddData` event makes the event slightly bigger, but with an added bonus of minimizing the chain scanning and simplifying resuming the processing

 ## Alternatives
 - We could rely on "skip list" data structure to find blocks with non-empty intervals